hennesre/jobhuntengine/interview_prep_framework.md

 - Freelance projects (CRM, prospecting tool)
 - Product internship program creation
 - Deloitte NLP product (10x customer growth)

+*Note: These are the core experiences to pull from when developing new answers for the Answer Bank*

 ### 2. Product Sense Questions